yberreby/TextShower/README.md

 Browsers support
 ====

 TextShower should support everything that jQuery support.
-If you use jQuery 1.10.3 - 1.9, everything should work fine even in old IE. If you have jQuery 2.X embedded instead, you will miss all the poor Internet Explorer users.
+Everything should work fine with jQuery 1.8+, even in old IE. If you have jQuery 2.X embedded instead, you will miss all these poor Internet Explorer 8 and lower users.

 So if you have any bug in one of these browsers: